 Surprised?
 Well if you think about it makes a lot of sense: When you shower the water falls on the floor and from there flows towards the floor drain.
 In the same way, when you take a bath, water may overflow from the top rim and when you empty it the water will flow on the floor and towards the floor drain.
 What is wrong about that?

 Basically the ofuro is just like a large bucket placed on the floor without need for a plumbing connection.

-Another advantage of this configuration is that you can easily move the tub for maintenance or cleaning.
+Another advantage of this configuration is that you can easily move the tub according to your mood or for maintenance/cleaning.

 If you are worried about the water spreading on the whole bathroom area, you may install a flexible hose attached to the drain.
-Just plug the edge into the floor drain.
-This way the water from the tub will drain directly and the overflow / water from the shower will be picked up by the free section of the floor drain anyways.
+Just plug the edge in the center of the floor drain: This way the water from the tub will drain directly.
+The free section of the floor drain (around the hose) will still be able to pick up the overflow / water from the shower etc.

 OFURO IN A DRAIN-PAN

 If you cannot waterproof the whole bathroom, just create a ditch or install a standard waterproof pan (like a shower drain pan under the tub.
 The drain pan can have a low rim (at least 50mm) or come up to the ledge of the tub (built in layout, like in the sketch above).
 Of course in this case the tub does not need any hard plumbing connection.
 Just slide the ofuro inside the drain-pan and you are set to go!

 You can also find slim shower pans that are large enough to contain your ofuro.
 See here if you do not believe me

 Again, for maintenance/cleaning you can lift up the tub (about 50Kg. for most residential projects)

 If you are not convinced of the above, or if your plumber is hard headed, you may go for a …hard connection!